cvan859/EE282/HW3/homework3.md

 #### Author: Cassandra Van
 #### Date: November 7, 2022

 I loaded my environment and made initial files using `code/scripts/initialSetup.sh`.
+I realized after the fact, though, that using `createProject` had confused my Git tracking, so I ended up pushing an inaccessible submodule of my `Homework3` folder at first.
+After looking around on the Internet, I deleted the internal `.git` file and renamed my `Homework3` folder so Git could recognize it again.

 ## Genome Assembly
 All code used for this section is noted in `code/scripts/hw3_genome_summary.sh.`